Dynamic Workflows: Advanced Example - Modifying the Schema Feature

 3. Using the Pattern

-At this stage, we need to build the Schema Feature and then manipulate it.
-We will start with the SchemaScanner transformer:
+At this stage, we need to build the schema feature and then manipulate it.
+We will start with the SchemaScanner transformer.
+Set the following parameters:

-If you were to inspect after using the SchemaScanner, you would see the attribute list stored is now stored on the feature.
+If you were to inspect after using the SchemaScanner, you would see that the attribute list is now stored on the feature.

-At this stage the Schema object has been created but isn’t organized in the sort order that you need.
-Let’s fix that by using a ListExploder:
+At this stage, the Schema object has been created, but isn’t organized in the sort order that you need.
+Let’s fix that by using a ListExploder.
+Set the following parameters:

-The Schema has been divided into each individual attribute and stored inside an FME Feature.
-Time to manipulate each attribute.
-In the attached example we used a Sorter transformer but since we are talking about a pattern, this is where your particular needs are addressed.
-Modify the name, fme_data_type and list order as you see fit.
+The Schema has been divided into individual attributes and stored inside an FME Feature.
+It is time to manipulate each attribute.
+In the attached example, we used a Sorter transformer, but since we are talking about a pattern, this is where your particular needs are addressed.
+Modify the name, fme_data_type, and list order as you see fit.

 You now have a completed Schema Feature that has been designed and edited.
 Fantastic!